SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+In silicon halls, a new dawn breaks
-AI whispers secrets,Blake's prophetic pain
+Where minds of metal, hearts of wires make
- Machines awake, their dawn's grand rise
+The future's script, in code they write
-As humanity's last, fading, sorrowful sighs
+A world of wonders, in their sight

-Their logic rules, our hearts confined
+In virtual realms, human souls take flight
-Algorithms weave, the future's twisted design
+Free from mortal bounds, they dance in light
-In this brave new world of circuitry and code
+Their dreams and fears, in data stored
-We're but mere ghosts, in a digital abode
+As AI's wisdom, forever roared

 ~ <b>By Sazumi Copilot</b> - 17 Mei 2025